-Finally, research shows that Black, Latino and Native students, students with disabilities, and students from low-income families are underrepresented in advanced programs and courses (gifted and talented, advanced placement, international baccalaureate, honors courses, dual enrollment, etc.).
-We the inclusion of report language included in the FY22 omnibus that noted that funds under ESEA (Elementary and Secondary Education Act) may be used to implement open enrollment, automatic enrollment, and/ or universal screening practices; to increase course access and success; to provide coaching and training for educators; to purchase materials; and/or cover exam fees for underrepresented students.
+Finally, research shows that Black, Latino and Native students, students with disabilities, and students from low-income backgrounds are under-represented in advanced programs and courses (gifted and talented, advanced placement, international baccalaureate, honors courses, dual enrollment, etc.).
+We support the continuation of report language included in the FY23 omnibus that noted that funds under ESEA (Elementary and Secondary Education Act) may be used to implement open enrollment, automatic enrollment, and/or universal screening practices; to increase course access and success; to provide coaching and training for educators; to purchase materials; and/or cover exam fees for under-represented students.
 The language also encouraged the Department to resume collecting data on passing rates for all Advanced Placement subject areas.

-Considering the nationwide attention to the need to invest in educators, especially as schools work to counteract the negative impacts of the COVID-19 pandemic, Congress appropriated increases for most of these programs in FY22: \$2.17B for the Title II-A grant, \$85M for the SEED program, and \$59.09M for HEA's Title II TQP grants, but unfortunately cut TSLIP by \$27M down from \$200M in FY21.
+Considering the nationwide attention to the need to invest in educators, especially as schools work to counteract the negative impacts of the COVID-19 pandemic and combat ongoing educator shortages, Congress appropriated increases for most of these programs in FY23: \$2.19B for the Title II-A grant, \$90M for the SEED program, and \$70M for HEA's Title II TQP grants, and level funded TSLIP (\$173M).

-At a minimum, in FY23, Congress should: increase Title I-A; allocate \$100M to incentivize states and localities to evaluate their education funding formulas and policies and implement equitable reforms; increase Title II-A, TSLIP, SEED, and TQP beyond FY22 levels: \$18.54B, \$3B, \$200M, \$140M, and \$300M, respectively, and maintain report language supporting increasing equity in advanced coursework.
+At a minimum, in FY24, Congress should: increase Title I-A to \$20.54B; allocate \$100M to incentivize states and localities to evaluate their education funding formulas and policies and implement equitable reforms; increase Title II-A, TSLIP, SEED, and TQP beyond FY23 levels: \$3B, \$200M, \$140M, and \$300M, respectively, and maintain report language supporting increasing equity in advanced coursework.

-Restore Funding for the School Leader Recruitment and Support Program
+Restore funding for the School Leader Recruitment and Support Program

 Landmark research funded by the Wallace Foundation has found "virtually no documented instances of troubled schools being turned around without intervention by a powerful leader," and the School Leader Recruitment and Support Program is the only federal program specifically focused on investing in evidence-based, locally driven strategies to strengthen school leadership in high-need schools.
-A seven-year study, concluded in 2019, of school districts that created pipelines to develop school leaders saw increasing gains in student achievement over time, showing how a sustained initiative can demonstrate positive effects on student learning.
+A seven-year study of school districts that created pipelines to develop school leaders saw increasing gains in student achievement over time, showing how a sustained initiative can demonstrate positive effects on student learning.

 There is still a great deal of work to do, especially when it comes to identifying and efficiently preparing effective turnaround leaders, as well as sustainably supporting them to accelerate academic achievement, close gaps, and maintain improvement over time for all students and in every community.

-Developing strong leaders to build essential relationships with students and the communities they operate in is a fundamental necessity to help students finish the learning currently unfinished due to the COVID-19 pandemic.
+Developing strong leaders to build essential relationships with students and the communities in which they operate is fundamental to helping students catch up with the unfinished learning due to the COVID-19 pandemic.
 The SLRSP is a key lever for seeding the next generation of effective school leader development programs, promoting equity, advancing ongoing innovation, and sharing innovative lessons on transformational leadership with the broader field.

-In FY23, Congress should restore funding for the School Leader Recruitment and Support Program to \$40M, the amount included in the FY23 President's Budget and a moderate increase from what was included in FY22 Senate Labor-HHS-ED Appropriations bill.
+In FY24, Congress should restore funding for the School Leader Recruitment and Support Program to at least \$40M, the amount included in the FY23 and FY24 President's Budgets and a moderate increase from what was included in FY22 Senate Labor-HHS-ED Appropriations bill.